EroAuditore/bubble-sort/README.md

 How ot use it:

-- bubble_sort.rb has a method #bubble_sort(arr_int) where arr_int is an array of integers and the method will return an a sorted array of integers
+- bubble_sort.rb has a method #bubble_sort(arr_int) where arr_int is an array of integers and the method will return an a sorted array of integers and print the array in the screen
-- bubble_sort_by.rb has a method #bubble_sort_by(arr_str) where arr_str is an array of strings and the method will return an array of strings sorted by the length of the elements
+- bubble_sort_by.rb has a method #bubble_sort_by(arr_str) where arr_str is an array of strings and the method will return an array of strings sorted by the length of the elements and print the array in the screen

 ## Dependencies